sweetkimchi/cellularautomata/README.md

 and update the cell states successfully.
 Therefore, the design became much "simpler" and more efficient than what we had initially imagined.
 As of the basic implementation, all three components (MVC) are working together by informing each other of its states but do not specifically have to know the inner-workings of each class in order to cooperate.
+One simplification for the resource property file is that the language (English) is currently stored as a private static final String rather than by being determined by an input to the main class.

 Interesting data files: (Jiyun) I manually tested out the templates and have selected the ones that produce interesting results.
 I think all the templates are worth your time to checkout.
 I tried to " model" real life situations with the models.

-Known Bugs: No known bugs.
+Known Bugs: The grid resizing only works when the simulation is running, so when the simulation is stopped, the grid will not resize if the window size is changed.
+When Load New is pressed but no file is selected, the program will throw a NullPointerException, though this does not affect the overall program functionality.
+The descriptions can also disappear too soon if a new file is not selected.

 Extra credit: None